-For a short while I had the whole barge to myself, even in the midst of the summer tourist season.
-It meant that I could fossick through their quality collection uninterrupted, except for the gaze of the friendly resident dog, who quite happily received a pat on the head before drifting off to sleep.
+For a short while I had the whole barge to myself, which meant I could fossick through their eclectic book collection uninterrupted, except for the gentle snores of the resident dog, who had quite dozily received a pat on the head before drifting into a deep slumber.
 I couldn’t help but consider what a dream life that must be.

-The interior is ordered chaos with books stacked on every available surface, from floor to ceiling.
-There is a wood-burning stove maintaining optimal levels of cosiness in the cooler months, with large leather chairs to read a while.
-Outside, the barge is loaded up with book displays, art, and equipment for live acoustic musical performances.
+Inside there is a wood-burning stove that would maintain optimal levels of cosiness in the cooler months, and large leather chairs to relax.
+Books are stacked in every available space, yet it doesn’t feel poky or claustrophobic.
+Their collection is mostly contemporary, with a gorgeous selection of children’s books.
+Outside, the barge is loaded up with book displays, plants, artworks and equipment for live acoustic musical performances.

-After spending half an hour perusing the shelves and flipping through boxes, I settled on a copy of A Vindication of the Rights of Woman by Mary Wollstonecraft, her influential 1792 pamphlet about women and education.
-The vibrant orange cover of the Vintage Feminist edition caught my eye and soon made its way into my bag.
-When I disembarked the vessel, I handed over my money to Paddy and Jon, two of the three original dreamers of the book barge.
-They seemed to thrive on having a banter and sharing their love of literature with the bookish community.
-I found them quite happily perched on stools outside basking in the sunshine, drinking coffee and living the dream.
+After sifting through boxes and perusing the shelves for half an hour, I settled on a copy of A Vindication of the Rights of Woman by Mary Wollstonecraft, her influential 1792 pamphlet about the plight of women and education.
+The vibrant orange cover of the Vintage Feminist edition caught my eye and easily made its way into my bag.
+Upon disembarkation of the vessel, I handed over my money to Paddy and Jon, who I learned were two of the three original owners of the book barge.
+They seemed to thrive on having a banter and sharing their love of literature, quite happily perched on stools basking in the sunshine, drinking coffee and living the dream.